-Late summer and early autumn are very busy times for farmers as it is their primary growing season and when they must prepare for harvesting their crops Labor shortages continue to make it very hard for local farmers in Tohoku to run their farms and in turn to further rebuild their lives.
+Late summer and early autumn are very busy times for farmers in Tohoku as it is their primary growing season and when they must prepare for harvesting their crops Labor shortages continue to make it very hard for local farmers in Tohoku to run their farms and in turn to further rebuild their lives.
 Many of the local farms are family run with one, two or three family members doing all the work themselves.
 Growing rice, vegetables and fruit sufficient enough to earn a modest livelihood and to repay the significant debts they incurred after the earthquake and tsunami is very labor intensive and the local farmers cannot do all the work by themselves.
 They need the continued support of volunteers.

-Thank you very much in advance for your continued support and for touching the hearts and souls of so many people in Tohoku and for helping provide these life changing volunteer opportunities to so many children living in children’s homes in the Greater Tokyo Area.
+Thank you very much in advance for your continued generosity, for touching the hearts and souls of so many people in Tohoku and for helping provide these life changing volunteer opportunities to so many children living in children’s homes in the Greater Tokyo Area.